VaclavDedik/jboss-seam/examples/readme.txt

 remoting/progressbar/ An example of an Ajax progress bar.

+restbay/              An example of using Seam with JAX-RS plain HTTP Web Services.

 seambay/              An example of using Seam with Web Services.

 seamdiscs/            Demonstrates Seam, Trinidad, Ajax4jsf and Richfaces.